GEO-BON/bon-in-a-box-pipelines/pipelines/SpeciesHabitatIndex/SHI_pipeline.md

-# Species Habitat Index
+# Species Habitat Index and Species Habitat Score
 ### Author(s): Maria Isabel Arce-Plata, Guillaume Larocque, Jaime Burbano-Girón, Maria Camila Díaz, Timothée Poisot, Jory Griffith, Jean-Michel Lord
 #### Reviewed by: In review

 ## Introduction
 The [Species Habitat Index](https://geobon.org/ebvs/indicators/species-habitat-index-shi/) (SHI) is a component indicator for the Global Biodiversity Framework (GBF).
 SHI measures changes in ecological integrity by measuring the change in the quality and connectivity of habitats for species of interest.
+The Species Habitat Score is score for each species.

 ## 'Use Case'/Context
 SHI is an important indicator for assessing progress towards Goal A of the GBF, which calls for the enhanced integrity of natural ecosystems.
 Read more about how SHI can be used to assess progress toward goal A here ([https://cdn.mol.org/static/files/indicators/habitat/WCMC-species_habitat_index-15Feb2022.pdf](https://cdn.mol.org/static/files/indicators/habitat/WCMC-species_habitat_index-15Feb2022.pdf)).